 * As has been discussed extensively amongst the RS community, the choice of which pickups to put out of phase in any pickup combination will make a subtle difference to the resulting tone, due to the phase relationship of each pickup coil relative to the adjacent coil and to the loudspeaker of the amplifier used.
 However, please be aware that your mileage may vary considerably, depending on the signal path and set-up, with regard to the significance of the perceived tonal variation between ostensibly duplicate combinations.

-The current BMG Arielle features Trevor Wilkinson's WVP 2-point, Knife Edge Tremolo, its strikingly modern, friction-free design providing one of the smoothest actions of any fulcrum vibrato currently available.
+The Arielle features Trevor Wilkinson's WVP 2-point, Knife Edge Tremolo, its tradiotnal, friction-free design providing one of the smoothest actions of any fulcrum vibrato currently available.